ircv3/ircv3-specifications/extensions/resume.md

 ## Architecture
 This feature is enabled using the `draft/resume-0.4` capability, introduces the `RESUME` command, and uses the messages described below to convey state about the reconnection process and reconnecting clients.
+It also introduces the `BRB` command, which allows clients to close their connection while leaving their session on the server open for some time (to perform software upgrades, for example).

+These commands use the [standard replies extension](https://github.com/ircv3/ircv3-specifications/pull/357) to relay warning information and indicate when they are not successful.
+The specific `FAIL` codes are given with each command's description.

 ### Capabilities
 The `draft/resume-0.4` capability is advertised by servers that support resuming connections.